HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/tango_crate.md

 # Trivia

-- The Tango Crate was designed by myka.
 - The chance of a Tango Crate dropping five Tango 51s is roughly 1 in 936,000,000.

 # History